zcutlerf/URLComponentsSample/README.md

 We'll talk about how `URLComponents` and `URLRequest` allow us to customize our URLs and be safer

 > [!NOTE]
-> If you want to skip to the [sample code](https://github.com/zcutlerf/URLComponentsSample) for this project, you can find that [here](https://github.com/zcutlerf/URLComponentsSample).
+> If you'd rather view the sample code, clone this project and open it in Xcode!

 ## Topics Covered